matzedietrich/Marksman-H/README.md

 ### Upload to microcontroller
 In order to use the microcontrollers, you need to upload the scripts inside `rfidTable` and `rfidWall`.
 Therefore open them up inside the Arduino IDE one after another.
 Connect your microcontroller via USB and make sure to select the correct board and PORT.
-Now you are ready to upload the programme.
+Now you are ready to upload the program.
-You may also need to install some libraries used in the programme.
+You may also need to install some libraries used in the script.

 ### Replace PORTS
 Now you need to open up the `server.js` script and replace the Ports (`COM5`,`COM6`) to match your system: